Bert Leston Taylor: The early years

-From Barre, Taylor moved on to Manchester, New Hampshire, in 1893, and wrote editorials for the Manchester Union.
-It was in Manchester that Taylor met Walter Lewis who would eventually become a close friend and collaborator.
-Walter Lewis was a graduate from the New England Conservatory of Music.
+Taylor next moved in 1893 to Manchester, New Hampshire, where he wrote editorials for the Manchester Union.
+It was in Manchester that Taylor met Walter Lewis, who would eventually become a close friend and collaborator.
+Walter Lewis was a graduate of the New England Conservatory of Music.
 Together, Taylor as librettist and Lewis as composer, they staged three comic operas.

 On November 16, 1895, Taylor married Emma Bonner of Providence, Rhode Island.
-The following year, they moved west to Duluth, Minnesota after Taylor accepted an editor position at the News-Tribune.
+The following year, they moved west to Duluth, Minnesota, after Taylor accepted an editor position at the News-Tribune.
 Taylor drolly referred to own editorials as the "What-does-the-New-York-Sun-mean-by-the-following?" variety.
-He remained in Duluth for three years before coming to Chicago in 1899 to work at the Chicago Journal.
-His journalistic fame began when he took over a column titled, "A Little About Everything", which originally contained only brief news items.
+He remained in Duluth for three years before moving to Chicago in 1899 to work at the Chicago Journal.
+His journalistic fame began when he took over a column titled "A Little About Everything", which originally contained only brief news items.
 Taylor made the column more popular by adding humor and light verse.

 Chicago Tribune (1901–1921)

-Editors at the Chicago Tribune noted his originality and growing popularity at the Journal and so made him a generous offer.
+Editors at the Chicago Tribune noted his originality and growing popularity at the Journal, and made him a generous offer.
 Taylor accepted, and created and conducted his own column at the Tribune called "A Line o' Type or Two".
 He worked on the top floor of the new Tribune building, which was a seventeen-story skyscraper built in 1902 on the corner of Madison and Dearborn streets referred to as "Tribune corner".
-He conducted his column autonomously with little supervision for two years before resigning in 1903.
-He and Emma relocated back east and bought a home in Cos Cob (Greenwich) Connecticut while their daughter, Alva, attended Harvard.
+He conducted his column with little supervision for two years before resigning in 1903.
+He and Emma relocated back east and bought a home in Cos Cob (Greenwich) Connecticut, while their daughter, Alva, attended Harvard.
 Taylor first wrote a column for the Morning Telegraph called "The Way of the World".
-Then in 1904, he became one of the contributing editors of Puck, replacing W.C.
+In 1904, he became one of the contributing editors of Puck, replacing W.C.
 Whitney who had died that year.
 During this time back east, he also contributed articles to the New York Sun.
 Meanwhile, editors at the Tribune met little success in sustaining the same quality of Taylor's "Line".
 James Keeley, a hiring manager at the Tribune, made a lucrative offer to Taylor in hope to lure him back to the paper.
-Taylor accepted the offer and returned to Chicago in 1909 where he resumed conducting his column without interruption until his death.
+Taylor accepted the offer and returned to Chicago in 1909, where he resumed conducting his column without interruption until his death.